wendyadi/wendyadi/README.md

 - 🤔 Learning Blockchain, & Cosmos
 - 🌈 DesignedSystemWith Microservices, Cloud Services, CNCF stack
 - Happy to talk ways to make software engineering more impactful and fun
+- Focus on impact
+- Business and product savvy